 Students will be provided a link in Typhon to the official time logs for ACCURATE documentation of clinical duty hours.
 Failure to use these records correctly may result in the student being recorded as absent for that time period.
 The recording of this information is the responsibility of the student and must be validated by an affiliate CI authorized to make the validation.
 Students will only have 7 days to enter time logs.
 After that time logs will be locked.
 Any undocumented time will count as an absence, which means it must be made up.
-All documentation must be completed by noon on Wednesday of finals week, or in the summer, by 3:00 on Thursday of finals week.
+However, there will be occasional days in clinics when all x-rays for the day are completed before the end of your shift.
+If the CI sends you home early because of this, you MUST put a note in your time log to let the Clinical Coordinator know why you left early.
+If there is no note, you will have to make up that time.
+If there is a note, you will not have to make up that time.
+There should never be a reason to leave the hospital early as there is always cleaning, stocking, or practicing to be done.
+All documentation must be completed by 3:00 on the Monday after the end of each rotation, or in the summer, by 3:00 on the Friday after the end of each rotation.
 It should be noted that different clinics have specific sign-in and sign-out protocols.
 The student should quickly learn what specific protocol applies in his/her current assigned clinic.

-Time records which are not completed and approved by the designated deadline may be refused by the college, in which case all time on the record must be re-worked.
-It is up to you to remind your CI to approve your time on time.
+Time records which are not completed by the designated deadline may be refused by the college, in which case all time on the record must be re-worked.

-Any falsification of practicum time records will result in a final course grade of "F" for that practicum.
-A second offense will drop the student from the program with no option to re-enroll.
+Any falsification of practicum time records will result in a loss of one letter grade off of the final semester grade for the first offense.
+A second offense will result in a final course grade of "F" for that practicum.
+(Specifically, if you are sent home at 3:30 because there are no more x-rays, you must log 3:30, rather than when your shift normally ends).
+A third offense will drop the student from the program with no option to re-enroll.